afritzler/garden-universe/README.md

 # Development

-To locally run the garden universe
+To build and run the garden universe
 ```
 git clone https://github.com/afritzler/garden-universe $GOPATH/src/github.com/afritzler/garden-universe
 cd $GOPATH/src/github.com/afritzler/garden-universe
 go run *.go serve --kubeconfig=PATH_TO_MY_GARDEN_CLUSTER_KUBECONFIG
 ```
-The web UI can be accessed via http://localhost:3000

-To build the executable run
+or to run it using the executable
 ```
-cd $GOPATH/src/github.com/afritzler/garden-universe
 make
+./garden-universe serve --kubeconfig=PATH_TO_MY_GARDEN_CLUSTER_KUBECONFIG
 ```

+The web UI can be accessed via http://localhost:3000 and the rendered graph under http://localhost:3000/graph.
+With `--port` you can also specify under which port the garden universe server should be exposed (default is 3000).

 To build the Docker image
 ```